 - Cystoceles and rectoceles are bulges in the vaginal wall from the underlying bladder or rectum.
 These are not really cysts, but can look and feel like cystic masses in the vagina.

 Most vaginal cysts usually do not cause symptoms.
 In some cases, a soft lump can be felt in the vaginal wall or protruding from the vagina.
 Cysts range in size from the size of a pea to that of an orange.

 However, Bartholin cysts can commonly become infected, swollen and painful.

 Some women with vaginal cysts may have discomfort during sex or trouble inserting a tampon.

-The outcome is generally good.
-Frequently cysts remain small and require no treatment.
+Most of the time, the outcome is good.
+Cysts often remain small and do not need treatment.
 When surgically removed, the cysts usually do not return.

-There are usually no complications from the cysts themselves.
-A surgical excision procedure carries a small risk of complications depending on where the cyst is located in relation to other structures.
+In most cases, there are no complications from the cysts themselves.
+A surgical removal carries a small risk of complication.
+The risk depends on where the cyst is located.

 Katz VL.
-Benign gynecologic lesions: vulva, vagina, cervix, uterus, oviduct, ovary.
-In: Katz VL, Lentz GM, Lobo RA, Gershenson DM, eds.
+Benign gynecologic lesions.
+In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2007:chap 18
+6th ed.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 18.

 Reviewed By: Cynthia D. White, MD, Fellow American College of Obstetricians and Gynecologists, Group Health Cooperative, Bellevue, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.